Search

 Bank account information

 The supplier’s bank account information is specified in the SellerAccountDetails element of the SI-message.
-All bank account numbers must be provided in IBAN format, and the supplier must list every account intended for use in consumer e-invoicing.
-When sending consumer e-invoices, the IBAN included in the invoice must match one of the IBANs defined in the corresponding SI-message.
+All account numbers must be in IBAN format, and the supplier must list every account intended for use in consumer e-invoicing.
+The IBAN in the invoice must match one of the IBANs defined in the corresponding SI-message.

 RI-messages

-RI-messages (ReceiverInfo) represent consumer e-invoicing agreements between the consumer and the supplier, and each RI-message is always linked to an existing SI-message.
-There will be one RI-message per consumer who, through their bank, has chosen to receive e-invoices from the supplier in question.
+RI-messages (ReceiverInfo) represent consumer e-invoicing agreements between the consumer and the supplier.
+Each RI-message is linked to an existing SI-message — one per consumer who has chosen to receive e-invoices from the supplier through their bank.

-It is recommended that the supplier maintains an up-to-date consumer registry in their ERP system, reflecting the current status of all RI-messages.
-New RI-messages should be listed and downloaded daily to keep the registry synchronized.
-If an e-invoice fails to send due to an inactive consumer agreement, retrieve the latest RI-messages — you will likely find a DELETE message for that consumer.
+Maventa recommends maintaining an up-to-date consumer registry in the ERP, reflecting the current status of all RI-messages.
+List and download new RI-messages daily to keep the registry synchronised.
+If an e-invoice fails due to an inactive consumer agreement, retrieve the latest RI-messages — a DELETE message for that consumer is likely the cause.

-Handy tip for testing: You can test your integration by sending RI-messages to your own test account using the same method as for sending SI-messages.
-This allows you to both send and retrieve RI-messages to verify that everything works correctly before moving to production.
+To test the integration, send RI-messages to your own test account using the same method as for SI-messages.
+This allows you to both send and retrieve RI-messages to verify the flow before moving to production.

 Example RI-message